-A student who incurs charges for the following types of childcare in England who is currently eligible for Working Tax Credit/ Universal Credit purposes will also potentially be eligible for CCG:
+A student who incurs charges for the following types of childcare in England and who is currently eligible for Working Tax Credit/ Universal Credit purposes will also potentially be eligible for CCG:

-- Childcare that takes place on school premises or on other premises that may be inspected as part of an inspection of a school by Ofsted, or by the equivalent inspection body appointed by the Secretary of State to inspect certain independent schools: - childcare provided for children aged under five must be on the Ofsted Early Years Register; - childcare provided for children aged five or over must be out of school hours; - o if the child's school uses an external childcare provider, they must be on the Ofsted register appropriate to the child's age; - childcare provided in the child's own home by a domiciliary care worker or nurse from an agency registered with the Care Quality Commission (under the Domiciliary Care Agencies Regulations 2002);
+- Childcare that takes place on school premises or on other premises that may be inspected as part of an inspection of a school by Ofsted, or by the equivalent inspection body appointed by the Secretary of State to inspect certain independent schools: - childcare provided for children aged under five must be on the Ofsted Early Years Register;

-o care provided by an approved foster carer (the care must be for a child who is not being fostered by the foster carer) who is also registered with Ofsted either on the Early Years Register or the General Childcare Register.
-(Please note 'an approved foster carer' under the Fostering Services Regulations does not replace the requirement for foster carers who look after children who are not their foster children, to register with Ofsted as a childcare provider on either the Early Years Register or the General Childcare Register.
+- childcare provided for children aged five or over must be out of school hours; - if the child's school uses an external childcare provider, they must be on the Ofsted register appropriate to the child's age; - care provided by an approved foster carer (the care must be for a child who is not being fostered by the foster carer) who is also registered with Ofsted either on the Early Years Register or the General Childcare Register.
+(Please note 'an approved foster carer' under the Fostering Services Regulations does not replace the requirement for foster carers who look after children who are not their foster children to register with Ofsted as a childcare provider on either the Early Years Register or the General Childcare Register.
 This is in line with the tax credits legislation which provides support for childcare costs only in circumstances where the foster carer is registered with Ofsted.)

-To qualify for CCG, the nanny must register with Ofsted via the voluntary part of the Childcare Register.
-In accordance with Ofsted guidance, CCG can only be claimed when a nanny looks after children from a maximum of two different families.
+To qualify for CCG, a nanny must register with Ofsted via the voluntary part of the Childcare Register.
+In accordance with Ofsted guidance, CCG can only be claimed when a nanny looks after children from a maximum of two different families (see "Lori" example in section 6.2 above).